PrismLibrary/Prism/Documentation/Xamarin.Forms/1-GettingStarted.md

 }
 ```

 Creates a [DelegateCommand](https://msdn.microsoft.com/en-us/library/microsoft.practices.prism.commands.delegatecommand%28v=pandp.50%29.aspx) called `SpeakCommand` that the Speak button is bound to.
 The `SpeakCommand` is created in the `SpeakViewModel` constructor and will invoke the `Speak` method, which hasn't been written yet.
+To be able to perform the actual text to speech platform specific APIs need to be used.
+This is outside the scope of this documentation, but head over to the [Dependency Service documentation](/Documentation/Xamarin.Forms/5-DependencyService.md) to see how this is done.

 ##Navigating to your new Page